atomiechen/serial-lite/README.md

 - g++: for library generation
   - ar: for static library
-- make: for automatic OS detection and build
+- GNU make: for automatic OS detection and build
+  - Unix-like shell (bash/zsh/...) or that supports unix-like path & commands (e.g. rm)

 ## TODO

-Support for Windows and Linux.
+Support for Linux.